Is there a connection?

-Hypothermia occurs when your body loses too much heat.
-This can result from exposure to cold weather and elements.
-It’s an emergency that requires immediate medical care.
+Hypothermia is an emergency that requires immediate medical care.
+This condition occurs when your body loses too much heat.
+It can result from exposure to extremely cold weather and elements.

 Exposure to cold temperatures can cause hikers, the homeless, the very young, and the very old to begin to shiver, become confused, and even lose consciousness.

-If you are in cold weather and encounter any of the following conditions, you will quickly face a medical emergency:
+If you are in cold weather and encounter any of the following conditions, you’ll quickly face a medical emergency: